johndovern/reverse-gitignore/README.md

 a simple while loop and some if and case statements and this process becomes a lot easier.
 ### tested and recommended ways to run this script
-**this script is not meant to be run in your home directory.** the `.gitignore` file in your home directory should be pretty small. something like this
+**this script is not meant to be run in your home directory if you are using this for your dotfiles.** the `.gitignore` file in your home directory should be pretty small. something like this
 ```bash
 *
 !.config